What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Once you are filled up and energized, indulging in Miami’s diverse and delicious cuisine, it’s time to experience the city’s vibrant nightlife scene!

-5. Enjoy The Miami Nightlife
+5. Enjoy The Nightlife

 Ambiance at the night club at the Faena Hotel in Miami Beach, warm and colored lights and lots of people dressed up and enjoying the evening by the elegant bar

-Faena Hotel night club in Miami
+Faena Hotel nightclub in Miami

 Miami’s nightlife has something for everyone, whether you’re in the mood for a rooftop bar with stunning views or a dive bar with live music.